serhii-babich/html-accordion-tabs/README.md

 - `label.tab-button` — label linked to input, serving as tab button;
 - `.tab-content` — wrapper for any content you’ll feel worth putting into;

-So, the tiniest example ever will look like this:
+The tiniest example ever will look like this:

 ```html
 <div class="tab-container">